 Q. Should bats be protected in Wisconsin?

 A. Absolutely!
-Bats are an essential part of the ecological community in Wisconsin.
-Bats have quite an apetite.
+Bats are an essential part of the ecology in Wisconsin.
+Bats have quite an appetite.
 They can scarf down over 1,000 mosquitos an hour!
 It would be a dark day if we got rid of all of our bats.

 Bats comprise twenty percent of our planet’s mammal population.
 After rodents, they are the second most common mammal.